Stoeckel Hall, 203.432.2986

 M.A., M.Phil., Ph.D.

 Professors Ardis Butterfield, Richard Cohn, Michael Friedmann (Adjunct), Daniel Harrison, James Hepokoski, Richard Lalli (Adjunct), Patrick McCreless, Ian Quinn, Gary Tomlinson, Michael Veal

 Associate Professors Robert Holzer (Adjunct), Brian Kane, Gundula Kreuzer, Henry Parkes, Markus Rathey (Adjunct), Anna Zayaruznaya

 Fields include music history, music theory, and ethnomusicology.
 (Students interested in degrees in performance, conducting, or composition should apply to the Yale School of Music.)

 Special Admissions Requirements

 Previous training in music theory or music history is required.
 Samples of the applicant’s previous work such as extended papers, advanced exercises, and analyses must be submitted.
-The GRE General Test is required by the Graduate School.
+The GRE General Test is required.
 Applicants whose native language is not English must take the Test of English as a Foreign Language (TOEFL).